 Mobile marketing is increasingly picking up pace in the digital marketing world.
 According to Salesforce, 68% of companies have integrated mobile marketing into their overall marketing strategy.
 No matter what type of business you are in, you need to make sure your customers can find you through mobile search.
 There are five times as many mobile phones in the world as personal computers and almost everyone carries a smartphone.

 So, why do you need mobile marketing, and if you do, should there be a different strategy?
+What are mobile marketing best practices?
 To answer that, you need to first look at the percentage of consumers using mobile devices, how much time they spend on them, whether they use an app or a mobile website and so on and so forth.
 Smartinsights answers these questions:

 - How much time do consumers spend on mobile devices?
 Answer: Mobile digital media time is now significantly higher at 51% compared to desktop (42%).

 - What percentage of consumers use mobile devices?
-Answer: Majority of consumers are multi-platform, switching between mobile and desktop, equally.
+Answer: The majority of consumers are multi-platform, switching between mobile and desktop, equally.
 They will often be multi-screening and accessing sites on mobile or desktop.
-This poses a challenge to businesses to maintain consistency across devices.
+This poses a challenge for businesses to maintain consistency across devices.

 - How many website visits are on mobile and desktop devices?
 Answer: It depends on the activities of consumers.
 They go mobile for social media and messaging whereas desktop for more detailed review and purchasing.

 - Mobile application or mobile website?
 Answer: The percentage of mobile minutes spent on apps is 80-90%.
 People still view mobile websites for gathering information, but ultimate destination is an app.

 Now that we have an insight into how valuable mobile marketing is to businesses, let’s take a look at some mobile marketing best practices:

 Invest in email marketing